LeoSan/CursosHabilidadesBlandas2022/04_English/Ingles Platzi/03_Advanced_B2-C1/CursoInglesIntermedioAltoB2ComentariosOpiniones.md

 19.
 Which is the correct way to express emphasis using “do”, “does”, or “did”.
-We want to go to your event.
-We didn't want to go to your event.
-We don't want to go to your event.
+We did want to go to your event.
-REPASAR CLASE

 20.
 Which is the correct way to express emphasis using “do”, “does”, or “did”.